-In the seven-year stretch rankings, Carter ranks third behind Bench and Piazza.
-His three-year peak is good too.
-He could rank higher based just on offensive numbers, but his defense lets him slip just a little.
-Still, he was very good and clearly the best catcher of the 1980s, a natural successor to Bench.
-Carter was originally an outfielder who was converted to catcher because the Montreal Expos had a stable full of good players at that position.
-Speaking of the ĎSpos, they had a handful of truly great players come up through their system in the 1970s and early 1980s.
-In addition to Carter, there was Andre Dawson (a top 20 right fielder), and Tim Raines (top 20 left fielder).
-All three deserve to be in the Hall of Fame, and they played together in Montreal from 1979-1984.
-Itís amazing that the Expos never got to a World Series during that era with such great players on their roster.
+Gary Carter was originally an outfielder who was converted to catcher because the Montreal Expos had a stable of good players at that position.
+Speaking of the Expos, they had a handful of truly great players come up through their system in the 1970s and early 1980s.
+In addition to Carter, there was Andre Dawson and Tim Raines.
+All three are in the Hall of Fame, and they played together in Montreal from 1979-1984.
+It's amazing that the Expos never got to a World Series during that era with such great players on their roster.